 Any request for information about you made by the Police or a governmental body (whether local or otherwise) must be referred to the Western Circle Limited management.

-Prior to passing the debt to a DCA, we will provide notice to a borrower that the responsibility for recovery has been transferred or assigned to the named third party debt collector.
+Prior to passing the debt to a Debt Collection Agency (DCA), we will provide notice to a borrower that the responsibility for recovery has been transferred or assigned to the named third party debt collector

 Debt Management Companies (DMCs)

 When a DMC is instructed by you, we will always work together with the DMC in an attempt to agree a mutually satisfactory arrangement.

 Upon receipt of notification by the DMC that they are acting on your behalf, and upon receipt of their authority to act, we will place your account on hold for 30 days.
 This time period will enable the DMC to assess your account and make an offer to ourselves to repay the debt.